Pay per click or PPC is the form of Online Marketing in which you pay only for the clicks your ads receive. The most popular form of

 One option is to create different ad groups with 2 -3 keywords that are related to each other.
 Once you have created your theme related ad groups, create different ads for each one that highlights that specific ad group’s purpose.
 You can even write 5-10 different versions and test two of them at a time to find and choose the right message that fits with your audience.

 Another option is to opt for ad extensions.
-Ad extensions are greatly beneficial because they increase the amount of ad space in the search engine result pages, and allow you to add more ad text that highlight your business.
+Ad extensions are greatly beneficial because they increase the amount of ad space in the search engine result pages, and allow you to add more ad text that highlights your business.

 Ad extensions can be added manually or automatically as long as you meet certain criteria.
-I recommend always adding your sitelinks and callout extensions for they are the ones where you will be able to have more control of what you need to showcase about your business.
+I recommend always adding your site links and callout extensions for they are the ones where you will be able to have more control of what you need to showcase about your business.

 How Can I Make Sure My Product Will Work with a PPC Campaign?

 Research.
-That’s the easy answer.
+That’s an easy answer.
 Like I mentioned in this post, PPC has proven successful with any industry because as people search for your product on a search engine, they are likely to have a demand for your service.

 Luckily, they are ways to verify this.
 One of them if by going into Google AdWords keyword planner and searching for keywords about your industry and looking into their search volumes, cost per click, etc.

 According to Wordstream, these are the industries that have contributed the most to Google’s revenue, so if you are a part of this, PPC is most likely worth a try: